davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   special instruction suffixes like ``%U0`` instruction suffix on PowerPC or ``%P0`` on IA-64.

-  > in constraint
+  .. index:: > in constraint

 >
   A memory operand with autoincrement addressing (either preincrement or postincrement) is allowed.
 In inline ``asm`` the same restrictions as for < apply.

-  r in constraint
+  .. index:: r in constraint

   .. index:: registers in constraints

 r